 What about our relative intakes of water for running?

-It’s particularly important for women to drink the correct amount even on non-training days as a woman’s body is made up of around 55% water and it needs sustaining.
+It’s particularly important for women to drink the correct amount even on non-training days as a woman’s body is made up of around 55 per cent water and this level needs sustaining.

 Are there any other nutrition issues that women runners should be aware of?